0xProfile/Guardian3/README.md

 - Document storage: Our service utilizes the LightHouse SDK to store documents, allowing for the establishment of a 1-of-2 multi-sig between the source and the target journalist's public address.

+- Transparency: In our service, encrypted documents and communications are stored on-chain permanently and cannot be altered.
+Whistleblowers can trust the validity of any further investigative reporting by journalists, as the authenticity of the information can be verified through cryptography technology.
+This ensures the elimination of the risk of false reports and other unwanted outcomes.

 # How it Works
 Sources (whistleblowers) can communicate with journalists through two simple steps: